 Personalization elements:

-• Reference specific content
+• Reference specific content they published

-• Mention why you’re reaching them
+• Mention why you chose them

 • Connect to their audience

-• Show you understand their site
+• Show you actually read their site

 Value Proposition